 You can complain online on the Judicial Conduct Investigations Office (JCIO) website.

-If you’re not satisfied with how your complaint was dealt with
+If you’re not happy with how your complaint was handled

-Contact the Judicial Appointments and Conduct Ombudsman (JACO) if you’re unhappy with the way your complaint was handled.
+You can ask the Judicial Appointments and Conduct Ombudsman (JACO) to look into how your complaint was handled.